 The User Priority Bitmap subfield is one octet in length.
 Each bit in the bitmap corresponds to a user priority (UP), with the least significant bit corresponding to UP value of 0, and the most significant bit corresponding to UP value of 7.
-A value of 1 in a bit position in the bitmap indicates that the corresponding UP is used when assigning a UP to streams classified by MSCS.
+A value of 1 in a bit position in the bitmap indicates that the corresponding UP is used when assigning a UP to streams classified by MSCS; a value of 0 in a bit position indicates that the corresponding UP is not used for this purpose.

 The User Priority Limit subfield is 3 bits in length and has a value between 0 and 7; it defines the maximum limit for the User Priority that is assigned to incoming MSDUs in the streams classified by MSCS.

-The No Reduction subfield is 1 bit in length; when set to 1 it indicates that MSCS processing will not result in reduction of the UP assigned to an MSDU; when set to 0 it indicates that MSCS processing might result in reduction of the UP.
+The Stream Timeout subfield is 4 octets in length, and indicates the minimum timeout value, in TUs, for maintaining a variable UP{tuple} in the MSCS list.
+This subfield is reserved when the Request Type field is “Remove”.

 The TCLAS Mask Elements field contains zero or more TCLAS Mask elements to specify how incoming MSDUs are classified into streams in MSCS, as defined in 9.4.2.xxx (TCLAS Mask element).
-One or more TCLAS Mask elements are present when the Request Type field is “Add” or “Change,”; no TCLAS Mask elements are present when the Request Type field is “Remove.”
+One or more TCLAS Mask elements are present when the Request Type field is “Add” or “Change”; no TCLAS Mask elements are present when the Request Type field is “Remove.”

 The Optional Subelements field is as defined in 9.4.2.121 (SCS Descriptor element).
 The MSCS Descriptor element is included in MSCS Request frames, as described in 9.6.18.6 (MSCS Request frame format), and in certain MSCS Response frames, as described in 9.6.18.7 (MSCS Response frame format).
 The use of the MSCS Descriptor element is described in 11.26.3 (MSCS procedures).